mdavidson9/docs.balsamiq.com/content/confluence/server/wireframes/rtc-troubleshooting.md

     netstat -tul | grep 9093

-In case of conflict with other service, you can change the port on the configuration page and restart the server.
+In case of conflict with other service, you can change the port on the configuration page and restart the Balsamiq real-time service.